 $35 Align dropouts (pair)

 $25 Align rear derailleur hanger

 You let us know you want a frame, fork, repair, modification, rack, decaleur, or stem, and we talk about what you want.
 Email, firstname.lastname@example.org, is best, but walking into the shop works well too.

 If it’s something we would like to build and you survive the sticker shock of the estimate, and the reality of our time frame, you get to put down a non-refundable deposit, and get into our Que.
 This holds your spot and saves your price, and often orders your tubes, and little bits.

 You wait for your turn, we’ve usually got some other jobs already lined up, and it takes time to build a frame-set, rack, or make repairs.
 During this process we will ask you to put up more payments as we work, and the project goes on.
 Unless you have already paid off the full amount.

-You pay any remaining balance or shipping fees and get your rack, or fork or what not!
+At this point you either take possession, or it comes back to us for reaming, facing, assembly/installation.
+When it's done we let you know and You pay any remaining balance or shipping fees and get your bike, rack, fork or what not!

 All work has a handshake warranty.
 This means I will fix anything that goes wrong due to my workmanship for a reasonable amount of time tbd by me.
 Customer satisfaction is paramount and I will do what it takes to keep you happy and keep you as a customer.
 We’ve yet to ever have a single issue with our frame building work failing, but things happen and all builders have had to repair something in their career.
 Mechanical work on the other hand is a balancing act.
 Things come out of adjustment, cables stretch a tiny bit and shifting stops working perfectly.
-It happens once in a while and I will do little adjustments whenever needed for free for at least thirty-ish days.
+It happens once in a while and I will do little adjustments whenever needed for free for at least thirty days.
 After that standard rates off our labor menu apply.